ic3-software/ic3-analytics-ops/etc/doc/en/Actor.md

     // Overriding the one defined at test level : handy for testing several security profiles. authenticator?: Authenticator;

+    // An optional initial delay before the main loop of the actor is being started. initialDelay?: Duration;

     // Overriding the one defined at test level. timeout?: Duration;